Sky Real Lives: Sky Travel relaunches as Sky Real Lives

 On 17 September 2007, Sky announced plans to rebrand Sky Travel to Sky Real Lives from 7 November 2007.
 The new channel focused on programmes with a human interest story and was targeted more at women in the 35–54 age range.

 Sky's managing director of entertainment Sophie Turner Laing said it seems that the channel would be given a "whole new makeover" that would make it more entertainment oriented.
 On 7 November, the following channels were changed:

 Sky Travel was renamed as Sky Real Lives, Sky Travel +1 was renamed Sky Real Lives +1, Sky Travel Extra renamed to Sky Real Lives 2, and Sky Travel Shop was also renamed to Sky Travel.
 Sky Real Lives, Sky Real Lives 2, Sky Arts 1 and Sky Arts 2 were launched on UPC Ireland, before being removed on 8 December 2008.

 Closure

 On 16 June 2010, it was announced that Sky Real Lives, and its portfolio of channels would close on 19 August 2010, with the channels budget shifting to Sky1 and Sky2.

-Sky Real Lives closed at midnight on 19 August 2010.
+Sky Real Lives closed at midnight at 00:30am on 19 August 2010.